-There was an average 5% rate increase in residential customers for 2016 and 2015.
-Revenues from residential customers increased \$1.1 million in 2016 and increased \$431,000 in 2015.
-Residential collection revenues increased in 2016 due to both in number of customer accounts and rate increase in 2016.
+There was an average 3.7% and 5.0% rate increase in residential customers for 2017 and 2016.
+Revenues from residential customers increased \$856,000 in 2017 and \$1.1 million in 2016.
+Residential collection revenues increased in 2017 due to increases both the number of customer accounts and rate increase during the year.

-Revenue from commercial customers increased \$2.4 million in 2016 and \$1.3 million in 2015 due to an increase in Drop-of-Box containers and the 2016 rate increase for commercial collection services.
+Revenue from commercial customers increased \$1.7 million in 2017 and \$2.4 million in 2016 due to commercial business improvement.
+It also increased in commercial Drop-of-Box containers that resulted in an increase for commercial collection services revenue.

-Disposal revenues increased \$1.3 million due to scale house rates increasing from \$15 to \$20 per first 100 pounds and an increase in number of customer self-hauls in 2016, which is consistent with a \$1.3 million increase in the prior year.
+Disposal revenues increased \$1.6 million due to continued increases in customer self-hauls during 2017.
+Scale house rates increased from \$15 to \$20 per first 100 pounds resulting in revenues increasing by \$1.3 million in 2016.

-Salvage revenues fluctuated downward due to changes in both the volumes and the prices of salvaged materials.
-This 2016 revenue shows no significant change from 2015, compared to a decrease of \$591,000 in 2014.
+Salvage revenues increased \$217,000 due to increases in both volumes and prices of salvaged materials.
+In 2016 revenue shows no significant change from 2015.